wavebreaker-lucas/esg_gp_be/README-EVIDENCE.md

 - Date and consumption value parsing errors
 - Multiple billing periods handling

 All errors are logged for troubleshooting, and the raw OCR results are always stored for reference.

+## User Experience Considerations

+1. **Upload Process**:
+   - Present a clear option to enable OCR processing for appropriate file types
+   - Show processing status and feedback during OCR operations

+2. **Reviewing OCR Results**:
+   - Display extracted data clearly with original values
+   - Allow users to verify and correct extracted data before applying
+   - For multi-period bills, show all extracted periods with a selection mechanism

+3. **Time-Based Reporting**:
+   - For metrics with `requires_time_reporting=True`, show calendar controls
+   - Integrate OCR period selection with reporting period selection
+   - When applying multiple periods, show the mapping between extracted periods and reporting periods

+4. **Error Handling**:
+   - Provide clear error messages when OCR fails or extracts incomplete data
+   - Offer fallback to manual data entry when needed
+   - Log OCR processing attempts for troubleshooting